parke/lush/readme.txt

 The "parent function" is the function that calls sh() or expand().

-During expansion, if a name matches a local variable or a key in _ENV, the corresponding value will itself be expanded.
+During expansion, if a name matches either a local variable or a key in _ENV, then the corresponding value will itself be expanded.
 If a name matches an environment variable, then the value of that environment variable will not be expanded.
 (It is assumed that environment variables are already fully expanded.)

 Internally, string expansion is performed via the following three
 functions: